Simraungadh (medieval city)

 Simraungadh, (also referred to as Simramapura, Simraongarh or Simroungarh) (/ˈsiːmraʊngɜːr/) was a fortified city and the main capital of the Karnats of Mithila, founded by its first ruler, Nanyadeva in 1097.
 At the present time, the excavations show that the city is located on the India-Nepal border.
 There is also a municipality by the same name in Nepal.

-The archaeological site is currently split between Bara district in Nepal in the north and East Champaran in Bihar, India in the south, both falling within the Mithila cultural region.
+The archaeological site is currently split between Bara district in Nepal in the north and East Champaran in Bihar, India in the south, both falling within the Mithila region.
+The site of the ruins of the Simraungadh fort was the capital of the independent mediaeval period Kingdom of Mithila or Tirhut during the Karnat Dynasty.

+View of the Ram Janaki Mandir in the premises of the Ranibas palace at the Simraungadh Fort.

+Etymology

+According to archeologists, the name of Simraungadh is derived from the two Indic terms Simar and Gadh.
+In the early period, plenty of Simal or cotton trees were found in this area.
+Due to having plenty of Simal or simar trees, it was known as Simar Ban.
+The term Gadh signifies to the fort of the Karnat Dynasty.

 History

 Ghiyath al-Din Tughluq leading his troops in the capture of the city of Simraungadh (1324).
 A 1410 Jalayrid Mongol illustration of the Basātin al-uns, a book written by Akhsatan Dehlavi al-Hindi, a member of the Tughluq court and an ambassador to Iran.
-Ca.1410 copy of 1326 lost original.
+Ca.1410 copy of the 1326 lost original.
 Istanbul, Topkapi Palace Museum Library, Ms. R.1032.

 Harisingh Dev (r.
-1295 to 1324 CE), the sixth descendant of Nanyadeva was ruling the Tirhut Kingdom.
-At the same time, the Tughlaq dynasty came to power and ruled the Delhi sultanate, and whole of Northern India, from 1320 to 1413 CE.
+1295 to 1324 CE), the sixth descendant of Nanyadeva, ruled the Tirhut Kingdom.
+At the same time, the Tughlaq dynasty came to power and ruled the Delhi sultanate and the whole of Northern India, from 1320 to 1413 CE.
 In 1324 CE, the founder of the Tughlaq dynasty and Delhi Sultan, Ghiyasuddin Tughlaq turned his attention towards Bengal.
 The Tughlaq army invaded Bengal and on his way back to Delhi, The sultan heard about the Simraungarh which was flourishing inside the jungle.
 The last king of the Karnata dynasty, Harisingh Dev didn't show his strength and left the fort as he heard the news of approaching army of the Tughlaq Sultan towards the Simraungarh.
 The Sultan and his troop stayed there for 3 days and cleared the dense forest.
 Finally on day 3, the army attacked and entered the huge fort whose walls was tall and surrounded by 7 big ditches.

 The remains are still scattered all over the Simroungarh region.
-King Harisingh Deva fled northwards into the then Nepal.
-The son of Harisingh Dev, Jagatsingh Dev married Nayak Devi, the widowed princess of Bhaktapur.
+King Harisingh Deva fled northwards into then-Nepal.
+The son of Harisingh Dev, Jagatsingh Dev, married Nayak Devi, the widowed princess of Bhaktapur.